 7.5 AM1, AM2, PM1 PM2 (4mm neon lamp)

 Each neon is separately addressable, and many flashing and indication modes are implemented - see the configuration setup later in the manual.

-Cut the clear heat shrink tubing into 8 lengths acording to the tube type.
+Cut the clear heat shrink tubing into 8 lengths of 35mm and 20mm.